peering-manager/peering-manager/docs/models/peering/autonomoussystem.md

    receiving prefixes from the AS.
 * `Export Routing Policies`: a list of routing policies to apply when advertising prefixes to the AS.
+* `Communities`: a list of communities to apply on prefixes learnt or advertised by sessions with this AS.
 * `Properties To Synchronize From PeeringDB`: some properties such as the name, the IRR AS-SET and prefix limits can be synchronized from the AS' [PeeringDB](https://peeringdb.com/) record.